ajsb85/instantbird-protocol-nimbuzz/README.md

 Soon the another features.
 For more information see: http://developer.nimbuzz.com/<br>
 Please check the account window to accept the auto-certification from Nimbuzz.

-###Donate Bitcoin:

-      13r3PLwzKezKAugEBhgvjQznUo3PXQedqj

-_Thank you very much for your generosity! -alexandersalas_

 ###Preview Screenshots

 ![Nimbuzz](https://raw.github.com/alexsalas/instantbird-protocol-nimbuzz/master/aio/preview-1.png "Nimbuzz")<br>